Threading hair removal

 - No skin damage and infection: threading is suitable for all skin types.

 - Ease of use: can be performed both at home and at professional boutiques and salons.

 - Longevity: results will last for a few weeks.

 - Painful: due to the tugging action of the cotton thread, treatment can be painful on sensitive areas of the face such as the upper lip.

 - Skin irritation: the potential exists for irritating the skin when pulling hairs directly from their follicles.

 - Some areas are difficult to do yourself.

 - Not suitable for large areas of the body.

 Due to its simple methodology and use of easily-obtainable materials, threading is popular and has been practiced for many centuries in China, India, Egypt (called fatlah) and the Middle East (called khite).
-It is an inexpensive, quick and effective hair removal technique.
+It is an inexpensive, quick and effective technique.
 It removes facial hair speedily and effectively without damaging the skin.